Table of Content

 As it is for the NSDL depository, the Demat account number starts with “IN” and is followed by a fourteen-digit number code.
 The BOI ID in share market is a 16-digit alphanumeric code reserved for each Demat account holder, with the first eight digits expressing the DP ID with CSDL and the last 8 indicating the client ID.
 It tracks who owns what stocks and how they circulate inside the Demat account.

-Now that you know what is BO ID, you might want to find your own.
-If you have an Angel One Demat account and would like to find the BO ID, please follow these steps:
+Now that you know what is BO ID in Demat Account, you might want to find your own.
+If you have an IIFL Capital Services Limited Demat account and would like to find the BO ID, please follow these steps:

-To get your BO ID, you must take the below actions:
+You already know what the BO ID means.
+But how can you create it?
+To get your BO ID, you must take the following actions:

 A Demat account holder’s BO ID is essential in many ways.
 Let’s understand each of them individually: